HlonieLive/HlonieLive/README.md

 # Hi everyone!

 Welcome to my GitHub profile!
-I am Lehlohonolo, a passionate developer with a love for creating innovative and efficient solutions.
+I am Lehlohonolo, a passionate developer with an ambition to create innovative and efficient solutions.
 Whether I am building full-stack applications, diving into machine learning, or experimenting with new technologies, I am always eager to learn and grow as a developer.

 On this GitHub, you'll find my personal projects, open-source contributions, and anything else I create to share with the community.
 I believe in clean, readable code and continuously improving my skills, and I enjoy collaborating with others to build amazing things.